This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - What are symptoms and signs of boredom?
 There are both pros and cons of boredom.
 Too much can cause anxiety, restlessness and depression, while too little doesn’t leave enough time for us to rest, reflect and be imaginative.

 - Psychologists believe that a little boredom is a good thing because it has the power to motivate us to pursue new goals and novel experiences.
-It can help improve self-awareness, conflict resolution and planning.
+It can help improve self-awareness, conflict resolution and planning, among other benefits of boredom.

-- If you find yourself in boring situations more often that you’d like, seek out activities that are simulating, new and meaningful.
+- If you find yourself in boring situations more often than you’d like, seek out activities that are stimulating, new and meaningful.
 You can volunteer, read, exercise, make art, listen to music, cook or clean.